Nikephoros III Botaneiates: Reign

 During the reign of Nikephoros, he had to contend with four revolts and plots before the revolt of Alexios I Komnenos which ultimately ended his reign.
 The first revolt was that of Nikephoros Bryennios, who had contended for the throne of Michael VII at the same time as Nikephoros III; Nikephoros, now too old to command armies, sent Alexios Komnenos to defeat him.
 Once Bryennios was defeated, Nikephoros III had him blinded, but granted him and his partisans amnesty.
 The second revolt came from a supporter of Bryennios, Nikephoros Basilakes the protoproedros, rebelled in Dyrrhachium (modern-day Durrës) in 1078, but he was quickly defeated by Alexios, and similarly blinded.
 In 1079 the Varangian Guard attempted to murder Nikephoros during an evening inspection, but they were unsuccessful as Nikephoros was able to command his retinue and defend himself until his imperial guards could arrive to defeat the Varangians.
 Nikephoros had the ringleaders of the plot sent to remote forts and granted amnesty to the rest.
 Around this time, Michael of Nicomedia, the hypertimos (head of the imperial administration), who may be the same person as Michael Psellos, died in Nicomedia; it is not known if his death was related to the assassination plot of the Varangians.

-Around the same time, Constantine Doukas plotted against Nikephoros, despite the emperor's favor towards him.
+Around the same time, Michael VII's brother Konstantios Doukas plotted against Nikephoros.
 Meanwhile, Nikephoros was planning to deal with Byzantine Anatolia, now practically overrun by the Seljuk Turks.
 Nikephoros hired mercenaries to strengthen his forces, as he viewed his native forces as being too little in number; however, the mercenaries were rowdy and disloyal.
 At one point Nikephoros had to personally address the mercenaries to attempt to make them cooperate.
-Constantine Doukas's rebellion put an end to Nikephoros's eastern campaign, but Nikephoros was popular enough that none outside of the immediate army under Constantine joined him, allowing Nikephoros to quickly assemble an army of levies and his imperial guard to challenge Constantine.
-Nikephoros quickly sent emissaries to Constantine to inquire why he had rebelled and was able to persuade the soldiers under Constantine to surrender their general through an offer of amnesty; after Constantine was handed over to Nikephoros by his own troops, he was sent into exile at a monastery.
+Konstantios Doukas's rebellion put an end to Nikephoros's eastern campaign, but Nikephoros was popular enough that none outside of the immediate army under Doukas joined him, allowing Nikephoros to quickly assemble an army of levies and his imperial guard to challenge Doukas.
+Nikephoros quickly sent emissaries to Doukas to inquire why he had rebelled and was able to persuade the soldiers under Doukas to surrender their general through an offer of amnesty; after Doukas was handed over to Nikephoros by his own troops, he was sent into exile at a monastery.